-To identify potential sub-threshold candidates while working with a limited computing budget, we consider the distribution of the maximum pixel SNR, $ \rho_{{\rm max}}(f) \equiv \max_\alpha [\hat{\rho}_\alpha(f)] $~\cite{ASAF_O1-O3}.
+To identify potential subthreshold candidates while working with a limited computing budget, we consider the distribution of the maximum pixel SNR, $ \rho_{{\rm max}}(f) \equiv \max_\alpha [\hat{\rho}_\alpha(f)] $~\cite{ASAF_O1-O3}.
 The entire frequency range is divided into 10 Hz bins, over which the sensitivity of the radiometer does not vary significantly.
 For each 10 Hz bin, a threshold is set on $ \rho_{\rm max}(f) $ corresponding to the 99th percentile of the histogram created using random-time-shifted data (representing the null distribution).
 Candidates from the zero-lag run with $ \rho_{\rm max}(f) $ above the threshold are then selected for further investigation.
-Hence, we select approximately 3 candidates per 10 Hz range, i.e., 3 candidates per $10^6$ frequency-pixel pairs.
+Hence, we select approximately three candidates per 10 Hz range, i.e., three candidates per $10^6$ frequency-pixel pairs.

 However, the ``SNR" detection statistic is affected by the oversampling of the sky grid at low frequencies, as discussed in the next section.